What Is Cervical Spondylosis?

 6-12 weeksStabilization

 Progressive cervical stabilization exercises.
 Workplace ergonomics and posture.
-Strengthening of the scapular musculature.
+Scapular muscle strengthening.

 Phase 4